Zelmoghazy/st-link-v2-clone/README.md

 ```
 st-flash erase
 ```
-* The st-link power led will stop working at this stage, dont worry
+* The st-link power LED will stop working at this stage, dont worry.

 3- flash the st-link bootloader